-The UND Center for Innovation Foundation has the perfect professional
+The UND Center for Innovation has the perfect professional

 environment to hold your next meeting and license an office for your business.

-The Foundation is ready to coach you on your efforts in bringing your business to the next level.
+The Center is ready to coach you on your efforts in bringing your business to the next level.

 HOLD AN EVENT

-The Foundation can accommodate most events at its facilities, all from conferences and meetings to presentations.
+The Center can accommodate most events at its facilities, all from conferences and meetings to presentations.

-The Foundation provides a unique and flexible environment for entrepreneurs all over the world who want to grow.
+The Center provides a unique and flexible environment for entrepreneurs all over the world who want to grow.

-The Foundation is well equipped to assist entrepreneurs in finding financing, expertise, networking, and more.
+The Center is well equipped to assist entrepreneurs in finding financing, expertise, networking, and more.